Export HEART, NPS, Surveys, and Tags data via API

 • Survey ID (Surveys only) — the ID of the specific survey

-• Page and Limit — up to 1,000 records per page.
-For larger results, request each page separately by changing the page number.
+• HEART, NPS, Surveys, and Tags use page-based pagination: up to 1,000 records per page, request each page by changing the page number.

 • Authentication token — paste your token into the Authentication field